kennywlino/blog-codefellows/content/reading-notes/code-301/class-09.md

++++
-# Functional Progamming Concepts and Node.js Modules and require()
+title = "CLASS-09: Functional Progamming Concepts and Node.js Modules and require()" date = "2022-10-24T17:10:15-08:00"
+author = "Kenny W. Lino"
+authorTwitter = "" #do not include @
+cover = ""
+tags = ["functional programming", "node.js", "nodules"]
+keywords = ["" , ""]
+description = "Functional progamming is relevant as we learn more programming theory.
+Arrow functions are a form of functional programming that we use that follows the concept of a `pure function`, and helps us to write more concise code.
+Modules are important as we write larger programs.
+Knowing how to separate our code into different modules will allow us to keep our code base more organized." showFullContent = false readingTime = false hideComments = false color = "" #color from the theme settings draft = false
++++

 ## Why this topic matters

 Functional progamming is relevant as we learn more programming theory.
 Arrow functions are a form of functional programming that we use that follows the concept of a `pure function`, and helps us to write more concise code.

 Modules are important as we write larger programs.
 Knowing how to separate our code into different modules will allow us to keep our code base more organized.